auth0/docs/articles/connections/social/facebook.md

 This article describes how to add login with Facebook to your app.
 It also discusses how you can get an Access Token in order to access the Facebook API.

-First you need to connect your Auth0 client to Facebook.
+First you need to connect your Auth0 application to Facebook.
 This is summarized in the following steps:

 - Setup a Facebook app
 - Get your Facebook **App ID** and **App Secret**